 Kit de Waal on The Trick to Time (2018 – 6 min).
 Capturing moments, grief and loss, and things of great meaning.
 Love this interview.

 What my mama told me: Edith Eva Eger at TEDxLaJolla (2014 – 12 min).
-I made it to 2:59 before I literally started sobbing.
-Honest to God, if this woman can be this woman then we humans have the potential to do almost anything.
+I made it to 2:59 before wanting to cry.
+Honest to God, if this woman can be this woman then we have the potential to do almost anything.

 Eimear McBride talks about A Girl is a Half-formed Thing (2014 – 5 min).
 Some interesting points on writing confidence and not knowing the ending till you get there.